smaranjitghose/awesome-portfolio-websites/README.md

 ## Contribution Guidelines🏗

-Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and make it better.
+Are we missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and improve it further

 To start contributing, follow the below guidelines:

 **1.**  Fork [this](https://github.com/smaranjitghose/awesome-portfolio-websites) repository.